 Where the GVBOT report is genuinely useful

-The governance findings are the part to take seriously.
+The governance findings are the part worth taking seriously.
 The report flags how few B.C. businesses have any framework for AI accountability: who owns the output, what data is in bounds, where the boundaries sit.

 How to read the GVBOT report if you run a trades business

 Read it for the governance findings.
 Skip the conclusion that there's no use case.
-Then run the analysis on your own operation rather than B.C. business in aggregate.
+Then run the analysis on your own operation instead of B.C. business in aggregate, because the survey wasn't built to tell a marketing agency apart from a mechanical contractor, and averaging the two together produces a number that describes neither one well.

 The free AI Readiness Assessment is built specifically for trades, construction, and manufacturing firms.
-It surfaces the use cases actually present in your operation and tells you what needs to be in place before any tool gets implemented.
+It surfaces the use cases actually present in your operation, and it tells you what needs to be in place, governance included, before any tool gets implemented.

 The use case is there.
 The survey just wasn't measuring for it.